Rajat7221/Data-Analysis-Projects/Sales Intelligence/README.md

 FROM sales.transactions
 INNER JOIN sales.date
 ON sales.transactions.order_date=sales.date.date WHERE date.year=2020;
-Power BI Formula
-powerbi
-Copy code

 -- Formula to create norm_amount column
 = Table.AddColumn(#"Filtered Rows", "norm_amount", each if [currency] = "USD" or [currency] ="USD#(cr)" then [sales_amount]*75 else [sales_amount], type any)
-Feel free to explore and adapt the queries and formulas based on your specific analysis needs.
-If you have any questions or need further assistance, please don't hesitate to ask.